Julian-Wyatt/Attractor/README.md

 #### Check Death Function with Attracting Parameter

-The attracting parameter is used to decide when the current life is to be reduced, in my case it is only used when the perlin noise function is active.
+The attracting parameter is used to decide when the current life is to be reduced, in my case it is only used when the Perlin noise function is active.
 I also check, whether the particle exceeds the limit of the canvas or has less than 0 life span, and will run the respawn function to respawn the particle.

 #### Colour Particle Function with Renderer and speedColour Parameters

 This is the first instance where I have compensated for an inputted renderer.
 Also, the speed colour variable is true when that specific checkbox is checked.
 This function checks whether there is an inputted renderer, and will adjust whether there is or isn't by adding `renderer.` in front of graphics tasks.
-In addition if the speed colour variable is true, the colour of the particles will be defined due to the original attractor's colouring system, by mapping the speed onto RGB values, and using this in the fill method.
+In addition, if the speed colour variable is true, the colour of the particles will be defined due to the original attractor's colouring system, by mapping the speed onto RGB values and using this in the fill method.

 #### Respawn Method

-This does as is described: reassign the current life value, and reassign the x & y positions.
+This does as is described: reassign the current life value and reassign the x & y positions.
 These are performed the same way as they would be in the constructor.

 #### Particle Class Getters and Setters